-Join a free event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.
+Join a free daily event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Our trail naturalist and guest speakers have a wealth of knowledge and experience to share.
 Have questions about stewardship?
 Need trail orientation?
 Get tips on how to learn and see more from our enthusiastic Naturalists.